Visarion Puiu: Bishop of the Romanian Orthodox Diocese of Western Europe

 The Holy Synod of the Romanian Orthodox Church defrocked Puiu in 1950.
 The Holy Synod's decision, written by Metropolitan Bălan, labeled him "an agent of the Vatican" and was taken under pressure from the communist authorities.
 The latter felt threatened by Puiu in the context of a major crisis in the Romanian diaspora in the United States.
-The bishop of the Romanian Orthodox Episcopate of America, based in Detroit, Policarp Morușcă, had traveled to Bucharest in 1939 and had been unable to return to the United Statesbecause of the outbreak of World War II.
+The bishop of the Romanian Orthodox Episcopate of America, based in Detroit, Policarp Morușcă, had traveled to Bucharest in 1939 and had been unable to return to the United States because of the outbreak of World War II.
 Still in Romania in 1948, he was deposed by the new regime.
 The Holy Synod in Bucharest elected Andrei Moldovan to the vacant seat in 1950, but the local worshipers refused to accept him, favoring Valerian Trifa, a well known Iron Guard member, instead.
 Trifa had been involved in the 1941 rebellion and had also served for a time as Puiu's secretary during his exile.
 Declassified documents prove that Puiu had sent letters to both Moldovan and Trifa and the authorities in Bucharest were aware of the correspondence and thus of the danger the former Metropolitan's influence represented.
 By having him defrocked, they sought to limit that influence.

 Paradoxically, in 1951, the Romanian secret service (the Securitate) began planning to reach out to Puiu in order to recruit him.
 The elaborate strategy involved making contact through Orthodox clergymen, blackmailing Puiu's brother and niece, using agents within the Church or members of the Holy Synod.
 On 20 August 1955, Puiu sent a letter to the Romanian Legation in Paris requesting repatriation.
 According to Popa, the possibility that this was Puiu's initiative, independent from the Securitate's plan, cannot be ruled out.
 Romania had just joined the United Nations and was taking steps to repatriate fugitives.
 However, Popa notes that things moved very fast.
 Terms were drafted by the Ministry of Internal Affairs as early as 29 August, with a Romanian agent paying a visit to Puiu's home on 26 October.

 Negotiations between the clergyman and the Romanian authorities continued over the next months.
 According to an archive document dated November 1955, Puiu asked the communist leader, Gheorghe Gheorghiu-Dej, for the full restoration of his clerical rank and requested that he be named Metropolitan of Moldavia.
 The demands were so unreasonable that in 1956, the authorities concluded that Puiu was not genuinely interested in returning to Romania.
 By that time, his influence in the Romanian Orthodox diaspora in Paris had dwindled and the final years of his life were marked by poverty and isolation.